davoamin/BYD_Kurdistan_MODS/README.md

 BYD KR Vision is an independent third-party project.

-BYD, DiLink, and related names and logos are trademarks of their respective owners.
-No affiliation, endorsement, partnership, or sponsorship is implied.
+BYD, DiLink, Fang Cheng Bao, Leopard, and related names and logos are trademarks of their respective owners.

+No affiliation, endorsement, partnership, or sponsorship by BYD is implied.

 Use this software at your own risk.

-Camera systems, displays, firmware, and vehicle services may behave differently across vehicle models and software versions.
+Vehicle cameras, displays, firmware, Android services, permissions, and system behavior may vary across vehicle models and software versions.

 ---